ericoporto/ags-manual-wiki/TemplateVerbcoin.md

 `eVerbCoinPositionSouth`<br>
 `eVerbCoinPositionWest`

-The cursor mode relates to standard the standard AGS cursor mode, which is used to determine the action performaned. 'verbtext' is the text description of the action, so if the mode being used is eModeInteract, a suitable description could be 'use'.
+The cursor mode relates to the standard AGS cursor mode, which is used to determine the action performed. 'verbtext' is the text description of the action, e.g. if the mode being used is eModeInteract then a suitable description could be 'use'.

 ---